-Usually landlords look out for other landlords because they if the shoe was on the other foot, they wouldn’t want to be stuck with a bad tenant either.
+Usually, landlords look out for other landlords because if the shoe was on the other foot, they wouldn’t want to be stuck with a bad tenant either.

 When someone has gotten to the point of being dragged into court and evicted recently, I view it as a big red flag.